thorlindberg/thesis/dissertation/8-1 results-comparison.md

 {"break":true}

 We can then extend the JSON data by adding explicit relational references to type names that we declared in the initialiser of the TXON structure.
-As seen in figure {"ref":"typedjson"} the resulting data structure required minimal transformation, and the information was only altered when a type required its value be split into multiple values.
+As seen in figure {"ref":"typedjson"} the information was only altered when a type required its value be split into multiple values.

 @startuml
 @startjson